Top 10 Credit Myths

-When you make an application for a loan, credit card, mortgage or other type of credit (such as a new utility contract or mobile phone account), lenders look at your credit report and may use the information contained within it to help them calculate your credit score when making their decision.
+When you make an application for a loan, credit card, mortgage or other type of credit (such as a mobile phone contract), lenders look at your credit report and may use the information contained within it to help them calculate your credit score when making their decision.

-Review your credit report regularly to make sure it's up to date and accurately reflects your circumstances as mistakes can hurt your credit rating.
+Review your report regularly to make sure it's up to date and accurately reflects your circumstances as mistakes could hold back your ability to get credit.
 In particular, check your financial associations with other people.
-If, for example, you find you're still financially linked to an ex-partner, you can break this link by completing a disassociation form which will stop their credit history affecting yours - provided you no longer share any joint accounts.
+If, for example, you find you're still financially linked to an ex-partner, you can break this link by completing a disassociation form which will stop their credit history affecting your ability to get credit - provided you no longer share any joint accounts.

-Lenders use the electoral roll (electoral register) as a precaution against fraud, to check that you live where you say you do.
+Lenders use the Electoral Roll information (electoral register) as a precaution against fraud, to check that you live where you say you do.
 Make sure you are registered to vote at your current address - you can do this online with About My Vote.

-Lenders realise you may not have a perfect credit rating, but still want evidence that you will make repayments on time and that you aren't already overstretched.
-If they see a patchy credit history that shows missed repayments or bad debts, it suggests that you struggle to manage credit effectively.
+Lenders realise you may not have a perfect credit score , but still want evidence that you will make repayments on time and that you aren't already overstretched.
+If they see a patchy credit history that shows missed repayments or bad debts, it suggests that you struggle to manage credit.

-Stay within the agreed credit limits and make necessary monthly repayments in full and on time, paying more than the minimum off your credit cards each month if you can.
-Missed and late payments stay on your credit report for at least six years and may give lenders the impression that you could be a risk.
-If there's a genuine reason for past problems - maybe you were ill or going through a divorce - you can add a notice of correction to your credit report - see useful links below.
+Stay within the agreed credit limits and make necessary monthly repayments on time, ideally paying more than the minimum off your credit cards each month if you can.
+Missed and late payments stay on your report for at least six years and may give lenders the impression that you could be a risk.
+If there's a genuine reason for past problems - maybe you were ill or going through a challenging time in your life - you can add a Notice Of Correction to your report.

-Close unused credit accounts if you no longer require them.
+Consider closing unused credit accounts if you no longer require them.
 Lenders can take into account the credit limits available to you, not just what you currently owe.
-Also try to keep the balances on your card accounts to less than 25% of the credit limit.
-Lenders are likely to view low 'utilisation' as an indication of low risk, so this can really help your credit rating.
+Also try to keep the balances on your card accounts well within the credit limit.
+Lenders are likely to view low 'utilisation' as an indication of low risk, so this can really help your score.

 It's better to have fewer, well-managed accounts, and long-standing accounts with good histories.
-Your credit report contains a list of your previous and current lenders - check yours online.
+Your credit report contains a list of your previous and current lenders - check yours online with Experian CreditExpert*.

-A lender will likely check and leave a credit application search footprint on your credit report each time you apply for credit.
-Space out your credit applications and limit making several applications close together as this could be a sign of financial stress to lenders, or even fraud.
+A lender will likely check and leave a credit application search footprint on your report each time you apply for credit.
+Space out your credit applications and avoid making several applications close together as this could be a sign of financial stress to lenders, or even fraud.

 If you notice anything out of the ordinary, contact the relevant lender immediately and explain your situation - be prepared to provide evidence to support your case.

-One of the best ways to stay in control of your finances is to check your Experian credit report.
-You can do it for FREE with Experian CreditExpert*.
+One of the best ways to stay in control of your finances is to check your Experian Credit Report with Experian CreditExpert.